jonshiach/graphics-notes/_sources/_pages/02_basic_shapes_in_OpenGL.md

 ### Shader program

 We now need to combine the vertex and fragment shaders into a single shader program.
 To do this we are going use the function `LoadShaders()` written by contributors of <a href = "https://www.opengl-tutorial.org" target="_blank">opengl-tutorial.org</a>.
-In the `Lab02_Basic_shapes.cpp` file enter the following after you have created the VBO.
+In the **Lab02_Basic_shapes.cpp** file enter the following after you have created the VAO.

 ```cpp
 // Compile shader program